amitxv/PC-Tuning/docs/post-install.md

 ### Presentation Mode

-- Always verify whether your real-time application is using the desired presentation mode with PresentMon. ``Hardware: Legacy Flip`` and ``Hardware: Independent Flip`` are optimal
+- Always verify whether your real-time application is using the desired presentation mode with PresentMon

 - Assuming the ``Disable fullscreen optimizations`` checkbox is ticked, and you are having trouble with using ``Hardware: Legacy Flip``, try running the commands below in CMD and reboot.
 These registry keys are accessed by the game and Windows upon launch